neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-week/brainglobe.md

 - Registering whole-brain microscopy images with `brainreg`
 - Segmenting structures in whole brain microscopy images with `brainglobe-segmentation`
 - Detecting cells in large 3D images with `cellfinder`
-- Analysing cell positions in atlas space
+- Analysing cell positions in atlas space with `brainmapper`
-- Visualisation of data in atlas space
+- Visualisation of data in atlas space with `brainrender` and brainrender-napari`

 __Wednesday morning:__
 We will introduce BrainGlobe's more advanced interfaces, including
-- command line for typical workflows.
+- Command line for typical workflows.
 - Python API to include BrainGlobe in your own scripts
-- experimental user interfaces for stitching, subvolume registration and template-building.
+- Experimental tools for stitching, advanced registration and atlas building.

 __Wednesday afternoon:__
-Participants are encouraged to run BrainGlobe on their own data, discuss possible uses with the development team and other participants or integrate BrainGlobe into their existing workflows.
+Participants are encouraged to run BrainGlobe on their own data, discuss use cases with the development team and other participants or integrate BrainGlobe into their existing workflows.

 ## Instructors
 - [Alessandro Felder](https://github.com/alessandrofelder)